buildingSMART/IFC4.3.x-development/docs/properties/t/ThreadLength.md

 ThreadLength
 ============

-Nominal length of the thread
+Nominal length of the thread.